Banno/druid-docker/README.md

+## Unsupported Project!

+**NOTE:** we are no longer using Druid, and therefore we are no longer supporting this repository or any Docker images built from it.
+It only remains on github as a reference for others.
+If you'd like to take over this repo, please open an issue.

 ## Overview

 Example of running Druid broker, coordinator, historical and overlord nodes in separate Docker containers, along with Zookeeper and Postgres in their own Docker containers, all wired together via fig.